-You’ll need an XML News Sitemap to ensure Google can actually list your content.
-News sitemaps are similar to standard sitemaps but with one big difference – they only contain articles published in the last two days.
-Google will still scan your standard sitemap for overall content but will scan your News sitemap separately and keep each article on Google News for 30 days as standard.
+You need an XML News Sitemap to ensure Google can actually list your content.
+News sitemaps are similar to standard sitemaps but with one big difference: they only contain articles published in the last two days.
+Google will still scan your standard sitemap for overall content, and scan your News sitemap separately.
+Google keeps each article on Google News for 30 days as standard.

-If you’re not get running a News sitemap, take a look at Google’s introduction to sitemaps – this will take you through the basics and includes a number of links to sitemap creators.
-If your site runs on WordPress I’d recommend Yoast’s News SEO plugin, which costs $69 per site and creates a sitemap Google will love after spending a little time configuring the product.
-For the likes of Craft, Drupal, ExpressionEngine or more bespoke content management systems it’s worth taking a look at Google’s documentation or getting in touch with us for a chat.
+If you don’t run a News sitemap, take a look at Google’s introduction to sitemaps – this will take you through the basics and includes a number of links to sitemap creators.
+If your site runs on WordPress we’d recommend working with Yoast’s News SEO plugin.
+It costs $69 per site and creates a sitemap Google will love after you spend a little time configuring the product.
+For the likes of Craft, Drupal, ExpressionEngine or more bespoke content management systems, it’s worth taking a look at Google’s documentation or getting in touch with us for a chat.

 Submitting your site to Google News

-Once you’ve got a sitemap that follows Google’s guidelines, head to Google News Publisher Centre to submit your site – prepare a brief description of your site and be prepared to wait for approval – it can take several weeks.
+Once you’ve got a sitemap that follows Google’s guidelines, head to Google News Publisher Centre to submit your site.
+Prepare a brief description of your site and wait for approval, which can take several weeks.
 Once you’re live, it’s time to look at how to optimise your site to attract News traffic…

 Accelerated Mobile Pages

-Depending on which CMS you use you may well need a bespoke plugin built for AMP, although plugins are available for some systems (we recommend Automattic’s plugin for WordPress).
+Depending on which CMS you use, you may need a bespoke plugin built for AMP, though plugins are available for some systems.
+We recommend Automattic’s plugin for WordPress.

 Standouts and Editor’s Picks

-To participate you need to create a custom RSS feed with up to 5 chosen stories.
+To participate, you’ll need to create a custom RSS feed with up to five chosen stories.
 The feed needs to include your logo, an authors name and must always contain three articles.
-Google allows older stories to sit in the feed but it only shows the feed if an item has been added in 48 hours.
-More information can be found here.
+Google allows older stories in the feed but it only shows the feed if an item is added within 48 hours.
+More information on that here.

-The Standout tag works in a similar way, but on individual stories.
-You can only use this on 7 stories a week, but using this tag in your setup allows you to signal to Google that a story is original content from your team, giving it a higher chance of ranking on the site.
+The Standout tag works similarly, but on individual stories.
+You can only use this on seven stories a week, but using this tag in your setup allows you to signal to Google that a story is original content produced by your team, giving it a higher chance of ranking on Google News.

 And finally, some tips on extending your reach

 Google crawls certain news sites more often that others, and one big factor appears to be the amount of articles it finds on each crawl, so posting plenty seems to have an effect on how quickly your articles are listed.
-As with SEO as a whole, however, avoid attempting to game the system – posting fewer articles – but of a higher quality – is, in the longterm more beneficial to rankings than firing out low quality stories.
+As with SEO as a whole, however, avoid attempting to game the system.
+Posting fewer articles of a higher quality is in the longterm more beneficial to your ranking than frequently firing out low quality stories.

 Getting listed quickly helps increase your chances of attracting users as a story breaks, but how should you run a breaking story that updates during the day?
 The best approach is not to create a separate article for each update, but instead update the original article each time.
-What’s important, however, is that Google knows you’ve updated the story – and you do this by updating the title of the article.
-Google is essentially looking for one URL that serves as the best possible source of news on any given subject, rather than lots of separate articles.
-This helps for search traffic away from Google News, too, as these sorts of articles tend to work better across search engines too.
+What’s important, however, is that Google knows you’ve updated the story.
+Make this clear by updating the title of the article.
+Google is essentially looking for one URL that serves as the best possible source of news on any given subject, rather than multiple separate articles.
+This helps divert search traffic away from Google News, too, as these sorts of articles tend to work better across search engines.